Expression Syntax Information Bottleneck for Math Word Problems: Experimental Results

 \subsection{Main Results}

 The evaluation metric is answer accuracy.
-Table \ref{tab:accuracyS} show the performance comparison of our model with baseline methods on Math23K and Ape210k, respectively.
-In Table \ref{tab:accuracyS}, since there is a trade-off between the variety of expressions and the correctness of the answer, we do not add ${V}_{SDL}$ into the source network (SN) and the collaborator network (CN).
-From Table \ref{tab:accuracyS} we can observe that our models (both CN and SN) achieve consistently and substantially better performance than the compared methods.
-In addition, the accuracy of CN is higher than that of SN.
-This is because, in one {iteration}, CN is provided with $y_{tree}$ predicted by SN when SN has not been trained by ground-truth then SN is provided with $y_{tree}$ predicted by CN when CN has been trained by ground-truth.
+Table \ref{tab:accuracyS} shows the performance comparison of our model with baseline methods on four benchmark datasets: Math23K, Ape210K, MAWPS, and CM17K.
+Since there is a trade-off between the variety of expressions and the correctness of the answer, we do not add $\mathcal{V}_{SDL}$ into the source network (SN) and the collaborator network (CN) for the main results.
+From Table \ref{tab:accuracyS}, we can observe that our models (both CN and SN) achieve consistently and substantially better performance than all compared methods across all four datasets.
+Specifically, ESIB (CN) achieves 85.9\%, 76.8\%, 89.3\%, and 73.1\% on Math23K, Ape210K, MAWPS, and CM17K, respectively, outperforming the best baseline NS-Solver by 6.9\%, 5.6\%, 3.8\%, and 5.8\%.
+The accuracy of CN is higher than that of SN because, in one iteration, CN is provided with $y_{tree}$ predicted by SN when SN has not been trained by ground-truth, then SN is provided with $y_{tree}$ predicted by CN when CN has been trained by ground-truth.

 We also measure the accuracy of solution expression.
 We consider a solution expression as correct when the predicted expression exactly matches the ground truth solution.
 Generally, the mathematical expression generated by the tree decoder conforms to the syntactic specification.
 As long as the answer obtained by the expression operation is consistent with the ground-truth, then we consider the expression to be a valid solution.
 We take the subtraction value between answer accuracy (denoted as Answer-Acc) and solution expression accuracy (denoted as Expression-Acc) as the diversity evaluation metric (denoted as Diversity) of the generated solution expressions.
 As shown in Table \ref{tab:accuracyE}, our model can generate more diverse solution expressions that are not included in ground-truth expressions.
 As expected, the model with $\mathcal{V}_{SDL}$ has better diversity but lower answer accuracy.